mikoskinen/GrazeDocs/docs/readme.md

 The default theme is optimized for technical documentation sites.
 GrazeDocs is open source and MIT licensed.

+Source code is available through https://github.com/mikoskinen/GrazeDocs

 ## Features

-* Open source with MIT license: https://github.com/mikoskinen/GrazeDocs/tree/master/samples
+* Open source with MIT license
 * Clean and light default theme
 * Markdown to documentation
 * Automatically generated table of contents